New seats open every month

 Show and tell of your personality portrait made during the residency.
 Peer-support regarding portrait design, balancing visual descriptor results, or technical execution difficulties.

-Exploring social connection, what makes art human, and the side of software engineering that is not influenced by profit; Sitôt is a space to bring this intersection to life.
+Exploring social connection, what makes art human, how we preserve traditional crafstmanship without freezing the skills in time, and the side of software engineering that connects us with our environment instead of isolating us from it; Sitôt is a space to bring this intersection to life.

 Here are some questions that motivate the studio's research, particularly around visual representations of human characteristics: How much do we know about ourselves?
 What are our limitations in how we can convey who we are?
 In what ways do we form our understanding of ourselves based on others' perceptions?
 How does our language and its categorization of personality "traits" affect our view of others and ourselves?
 What are ways we can share defining parts of ourselves that go unspoken?